In this post, I share how I built a private Kubernetes cluster on my own servers.

 kubeadm installation reference

-@ node already install kubeadm and kubelet in prepare_k8s.sh.
-So we don’t need to do it on each node.
+The worker nodes already install kubeadm and kubelet in prepare_k8s.sh, so we do not need to repeat that setup on each node.

 kubeadm init